Managing a Project’s Virtualenvs with tox

 Passing command line arguments to commands using posargs

-You can use Tox’s posargs substitution to allow the user to pass command line arguments through to the command(s) that Tox is running.
-This is particularly useful when using Tox to run a test runner, such as pytest, that has many useful command line arguments.
+You can use tox’s posargs substitution to allow the user to pass command line arguments through to the command(s) that tox is running.
+This is particularly useful when using tox to run a test runner, such as pytest, that has many useful command line arguments.
 The user can run tox -- -x to run pytest with pytest’s -x option, for example.

 Here’s a tox.ini file that installs and runs pytest and passes any command line args through: